Coconut Macaroons are sweet, chewy, and incredibly EASY to make with coconut flakes, sweetened condensed milk, almond and vanilla flavor!

 - Strawberry White Chocolate Oatmeal Cookies

 - Coconut will burn easily once it reaches a certain point.
-Make sure you check the coconut macaroons recipe after 15 minutes.
+Make sure you check the Coconut Macaroons recipe after 15 minutes.
 They should just be golden brown.

 - Use an ice cream scoop to scoop the coconut mixture.
 This will ensure that all of the cookies are the same size and that they have that PERFECT rounded top and filled out look.
-This exact look in the picture is a combination very cold batter and scooping the batter with an ice cream scoop against my bowl with some pressure then pressing against the cookie sheet when releasing.
+This exact look in the picture is a combination very cold batter and scooping the batter with an ice cream scoop against the bowl with some pressure then pressing against the cookie sheet when releasing.